CWempe/SuperLEDstrip/README.md

 #### Nextion

 Before you can start to compile the project you need to make some changes to the Nextion library.

+This is already done in the branch linked in the `platformio.ini`.

 Open the following file with a text editor.
 `C:\Users\<username>\Documents\Arduino\libraries\ITEADLIB_Arduino_Nextion\NexConfig.h`